krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 - Encrypted in transit
 - Encrypted at rest
   - However – Amazon is allowed to mine your data for individual plans

+Features:
+- Chat: Get answers to your AWS account-specific cost-related questions using natural language
+- COnversational memory - context
+- Code improvements and advice - answer questions about software development
+- code competion - code suggestions
+- Trougbleshoot and support: help understand errors
+- Understand and manage your cloud infrastructure on AWS: u can list and describe your AWS resources using natural language prompts, minimizing friction in navigating the AWS Management Console and compiling all information from documentation pages.

 ### Amazon Q for AWS Services  <a id="AmazonQServices"></a>